VARIABLE CHARGE SOIL CONFERENCE

 - Agronomic Practices and Nutrient Management

-- Water Management and Hydrological Dynamics
+- Soil Physical Properties, Water Management and Hydrological Dynamics

 - Contaminant Interactions and Risk Management